 As the older generation leaves the workforce they take with them a knowledge base built on the experiences of years of service.
 In addition, there will be a void in the number of professionals who actively represent the interests of our industry.
 That is where PL comes in.
 The group started with a goal to eventually take the reins of LAGCOE.

-From regular networking events, to the Young Professionals of LAGCOE Mentor Program, YPL seeks to engage current and future leaders of the oil and gas industry in conversation to pass on the valuable information and lessons learned from many years of experience.
+From regular networking events, to the Professionals of LAGCOE Mentor Program, PL seeks to engage current and future leaders of the oil and gas industry in conversation to pass on the valuable information and lessons learned from many years of experience.
 Career Development Opportunities include:

-YPL also hosts the Young Professionals of LAGCOE Invitational Golf Tournament each spring, which was designed to be a fun, first class oil and gas industry networking event, complete with practice rounds, a crawfish boil, and of course the tournament.
+PL also supports the LAGCOE Invitational Golf Tournament each spring, which was designed to be a fun, first class oil and gas industry networking event, complete with practice rounds, a crawfish boil, and of course the tournament.

-Regardless of your networking event preference, YPL is sure to have something to excite and entertain you!
+Regardless of your networking event preference, PL is sure to have something to excite and entertain you!

-A top priority of YPL, the LAGCOE Education Fund, a fund at Community Foundation of Acadiana, was established to fund projects and programs that support educational efforts for or about the energy industry.
+A top priority of PL, the LAGCOE Education Fund, a fund at Community Foundation of Acadiana, was established to fund projects and programs that support educational efforts for or about the energy industry.